AckerlyXu/heima/articles/application-gateway/application-gateway-diagnostics.md

 You can connect to your storage account and retrieve the JSON log entries for access and performance logs.
 Once you download the JSON files, you can convert them to CSV and view in Excel, PowerBI, or any other data visualization tool.

 > [!TIP]
-> If you are familiar with Visual Studio and basic concepts of changing values for constants and variables in C#, you can use the [log converter tools](https://github.com/Azure-Samples/networking-dotnet-log-converter) available from Github.
+> If you are familiar with Visual Studio and basic concepts of changing values for constants and variables in C#, you can use the [log converter tools](https://github.com/Azure-Samples/networking-dotnet-log-converter) available from GitHub.
 >
 >

-## <a name="metrics"></a> Metrics
+## Metrics

 Metrics is a feature for certain Azure resources where you can view performance counters in the portal.
 For Application Gateway, one metric is available at the time of writing this article.
 This metric is throughput, and can be seen in the portal.
 Navigate to an application gateway and click **Metrics**.
 To view the values, select throughput in the **Available metrics** section.
 In the following image, you can see an example with the filters that can be used to display the data in different time ranges.